 Another thing that one must know about breathable fabrics is that they are made of specific fibers.
-For instance, cotton has an innate ability to allow airflow whereas polyester and rayon don’t have the same inherent properties.
-Hence, cotton, linen and silk are deemed as light and breathable fabrics that don’t feel sticky in brash, hot weather.
+For instance, cotton has an innate ability to allow airflow, whereas polyester and rayon don’t have the same inherent properties.
+Hence, cotton, linen, and silk are deemed light and breathable fabrics that don’t feel sticky in brash, hot weather.

 How to Choose the Most Breathable Fabrics?

 Finding a cooling fabric is not supposed to be challenging once you know the basic and most crucial properties of the fabrics you wear regularly.
 So instead of thinking is polyester breathable or is linen good for the summer, keep a checklist when you review each fabric.